whiteyhat/Avicenna/README.md

 Avicenna uses and bitcoin distributed infrastructure for security, accountability and connectivity.
 The tech stack contains:
 * IPFS - for distributed p2p file sharing and encrypting
 * Lightning Network - for tips and micro-payments
-* Blockstream Satellite - to certify data integrity
+* Blockstream Satellite - for data integrity certification
-* Open Time Stamps - to certify data integrity
+* Open Time Stamps - for data integrity certification
-* MySQL - for clinic management
+* MySQL - for relative data management
+* Pdfkit - for PDF document generation
+* Axios - for backend http requests
+* LN-service - for lightning management
+* Sudo-js - for system management (Self-destruct sensitive data from the system)
+* WebLN - for client bitcoin management (digital signatures)

 ## Gettings Started